Confidence Intervals for Stochastic Arithmetic: Introduction

 \section{Introduction}

 Modern computers use the IEEE-754 standard for implementing floating point (FP) operations.
 Each FP operand is represented with a limited precision.
-Single precision numbers have 23 bits in the mantissa and double precision numbers have 52 bits in the mantissa.
+Single precision numbers have 23 bits in the fractional part and double precision numbers have 52 bits in the fractional part.
 This limited precision may cause numerical errors~\cite{higham2002accuracy} such as absorption or catastrophic cancellation which can result in loss of significant bits in the result.

 Floating Point computations are used in many critical fields such as structure, combustion, astrophysics or finance simulations.
 Determining the precision of a result is an important problem.
-For well known algorithms, mathematical bounds of the numerical error can be derived for a given dataset~\cite{higham2002accuracy}.
-But for arbitrary computer programs of thousands of code lines, deriving such an analysis is intractable.
+For well known algorithms, bounds of the numerical error can be derived mathematically for a given dataset~\cite{higham2002accuracy}.

-The Stochastic Arithmetic field proposes automatic methods for estimating the number of significant digits in a result.
+The Stochastic Arithmetic field proposes automatic methods for estimating the number of significant digits for complex programs.
 Two main methods have been proposed: CESTAC~\cite{VIGNES2004} and Monte Carlo Arithmetic (MCA)~\cite{PARKER1997}, which differ in many subtle ways, but share the same general principles.
 Numerical errors are modeled by introducing random perturbations at each FP operation.
 This transforms the output of a given simulation code into realizations of a random variable.
 Performing a statistical analysis of a set of sampled outputs allows to stochastically approximate the impact of numerical errors on the code results.

 In this paper, we propose a solid statistical analysis of Stochastic Arithmetic that does not necessarily rely on the normality assumption and provides strong confidence intervals.
+As stated in \cite[p.45]{PARKER1997}, \emph{``MCA is not committed to any assumption of normality.
+Sampling is an art and the right approach to sampling can settle very tricky problems.''} and, a little further: \emph{``MCA is not committed to a statistical inference model''}.
 Unlike traditional analysis which only considers the number of reliable significant digits, this paper introduces a new quantity of interest: the number of digits contributing to the accuracy of the final result.